-Based on a population pharmacokinetic analysis in 64 patients with mild hepatic impairment (total bilirubin ≤ ULN and AST > ULN or total bilirubin > 1.0-1.5 x ULN and any AST), mild hepatic impairment has no clinically important effect on the systemic exposure of trametinib.
+Hepatic Impairment: Based on a population pharmacokinetic analysis in 64 patients with mild hepatic impairment (total bilirubin ≤ ULN and AST > ULN or total bilirubin > 1.0 to 1.5 x ULN and any AST), mild hepatic impairment has no clinically important effect on the systemic exposure of trametinib.
 The pharmacokinetics of trametinib have not been studied in patients with moderate or severe hepatic impairment [see Use in Specific Populations].

-As renal excretion of trametinib is low ( < 20%), renal impairment is unlikely to have a clinically important effect on the exposure of trametinib.
-Based on a population PK analysis in 223 patients with mild renal impairment (GFR 60 to 89 mL/min/1.73 m ) and 35 patients with moderate renal impairment (GFR 30 to 59 mL/min/1.73 m²), mild and moderate renal impairment have no clinically important effects on the systemic exposure of trametinib.
-The PK of trametinib have not been studied in patients with severe renal impairment [see Use In Specific Populations].
+Renal Impairment: As renal excretion of trametinib is low ( < 20%), renal impairment is unlikely to have a clinically important effect on the exposure of trametinib.
+Based on a population PK analysis in 223 patients with mild renal impairment (GFR 60 to 89 mL/min/1.73 m²) and 35 patients with moderate renal impairment (GFR 30 to 59 mL/min/1.73 m²), mild and moderate renal impairment have no clinically important effects on the systemic exposure of trametinib.
+The pharmacokinetics of trametinib have not been studied in patients with severe renal impairment [see Use in Specific Populations].

-No studies have been conducted to evaluate the pharmacokinetics of trametinib in pediatric patients.
+Pediatrics: No trials have been conducted to evaluate the pharmacokinetics of trametinib in pediatric patients.

 Trametinib is an inducer of CYP3A4 in vitro.
 Based on cross-study comparisons, oral administration of trametinib 2 mg once daily with everolimus (sensitive CYP3A4 substrate) 5 mg once daily, had no clinically important effect on the AUC and Cmax of everolimus.